33 Essential Spices I Recommend Stocking Up On

 Parsley flakes are made by drying out and then crushing garden parsley, a beautiful flowering plant.
 Most of us use fresh parsley as a garnish on many dishes.
 You see this very versatile herb used in many entrees, including various types of meat, potatoes, soups, and sauces.

-They have found a number of health benefits from using parsley in your food offerings.
-They would include being rich in antioxidants, having antibacterial properties, containing many critical nutrients, may improve your heart and bone health, strengthen vision, and may reduce your chance of some cancers.
+They have found several health benefits from using parsley in their food offerings.
+They would include being rich in antioxidants, having antibacterial properties, and containing many critical nutrients, which may improve your heart and bone health, strengthen vision, and reduce your chance of some cancers.

 28. Red Pepper (Crushed):

-They are an awesome source of vitamins A and C, both valuable nutrients for everyone’s daily diet.
+They are an excellent source of vitamins A and C, both valuable nutrients for everyone’s daily diet.

 29. Poppy Seed:

-It provides some great health benefits based on the nutrients the seeds provide.
-This spice has a high percentage of manganese with up to 26% needed on a daily basis.
+It provides some great health benefits based on the nutrients the seeds offer.
+This spice has a high percentage of manganese, with up to 26% needed daily.
 It also contains quality amounts of copper, calcium, phosphorus, zinc, thiamine, and magnesium.

-It is felt that poppy seeds can provide some pain relief, boost skin health, and aid digestion, with antioxidants it provides cell protection, and may also enhance fertility.
+It is believed that poppy seeds offer pain relief, improve skin health, aid digestion, and provide antioxidants that protect cells, potentially enhancing fertility.

 Poppy seeds get a bad rap in some circles, but if used in moderation, particularly if a woman is pregnant, you should be fine.
 Any questions, check with your health professional.